Meet The Team

-As Team Manager and Co-Head Coach of the national USA Debate program, she has helped lead the team to its best record in over two decades at world championships and in tournament championships on three continents.
+As Co-Head Coach and Team Manager of the national USA Debate program from 2013-23, she helped lead the team to its best record in over two decades, including the World Championship in 2023.
 She also led the national team in public debates at the Ronald Reagan Presidential Library in California, the New Hampshire Institute of Politics at Saint Anselm College, and at the Republican Club in New York City for the Calvin Coolidge Presidential Foundation.

 She is a member of both the National Speech & Debate Association Hall of Fame and the Texas Forensic Association Hall of Fame.
 She is actively engaged in promoting the cause of women and minorities in debate and has hosted four national tournaments for the National Speech & Debate Association, all in the Dallas metroplex.

 In her spare time, she loves reading, and writing, and traveling.
 She is a wife and proud mother of two sons.

-Evan is excited to join the Dallas Urban Debate Alliance and looks forward to working to expand debate access across the city.
+Evan is excited for his second year with the Dallas Urban Debate Alliance and looks forward to working to expand debate access across the city.

 Ce'Ce More has worked with talented individuals large and small for many years.
 After college, she began working in public education and served in one of the few positions where she got to spend time with each of the 1000 students on her campus.
 As her team leader and champion for the arts, she supported the school performing arts productions and was the head of the yearbook committee.

 Her leadership skills and creative experiences have served her well as the Office Administrator for Ryan Law Partners.
 She has worked with Dallas Urban Debate since 2018, and supports our programs by: managing tournament registration & event logistics for over 70 campuses, engaging volunteers, and overseeing data collection & reporting.

 In her free time, she enjoys pursuing her passions and helping others.
 She most enjoys painting, swing-dancing, and rescuing animals.
 She has helped many fur babies find wonderful homes, including a few that have found their homes with her.